Prasang-Motwani/pwn.college_prasang/Pondering Paths.md

 ## Solution:

 -After the terminal comes up the user will invoke the path of ```run``` file via ```challenge``` to access the run file.<br>
--An error will show up telling us to change the directory and will tell the path of the directory in which the file is present.<br>
+-An error will show up telling us to change the directory and will tell the path of the directory in which the file is present which is /usr/aarch64-linux-gnu/include/gnu<br>
 -The user will change the directory to the one the system gave using the ```cd``` command on the terminal.<br>
 Now run the file and capture the flag.